Johnny-Foreigner/timeseries_chi-sea-dsc/README.md

 ```python
 print(f"The original data, if we import with standard read_csv, is a {type(ts.index)}")
 ```

-    The original data, if we import with standard read_csv, is a <class 'pandas.core.indexes.range.RangeIndex'>

 There are a few ways to **reindex** our series to datetime.